Dr Xiaohui Chen

 Activities and Distinctions:

-- First and corresponding author of "Top 5 Highly Downloaded Articles in 2013" from International Journal of Engineering Science (IF:4.261).
+- First author of "Top 5 Highly Downloaded Articles in 2013" from International Journal of Engineering Science (IF:4.261).

 - Solo author of an article from International Journal of Solids and Structures (IF:2.760).